 The temperature spiked one morning from 80 degrees to 103 degrees in two hours before noon.

-When I came home at noon that day all of my composting worms that I had living in a outdoor shed had turned to a slushy mess inside the bins.
+When I came home at noon that day all of my composting worms that I had living in a wooden worm farm in a outdoor shed had turned to a slushy mess inside the bins.

 I discovered after all the hype at the time about raising your worms outdoors, East Texas was not the place to raise worms outdoors.
-I lost 2 full bins that morning and have raised my worms indoors ever since.
+I lost 2 full worm bins from the unpredictable weather here that morning and have raised my worms indoors ever since.

 The point here is to keep the worms at a moderate temperature from 40 to 90 degrees no more or less.